UPPMAX/R-matlab-julia-HPC/docs/r/load_runR.rst

    .. tab:: Learning objectives

+      - Practice using the documentation of your HPC cluster
-      - find the module to be able to run R
+      - Find the module to be able to run R
-      - load the module to be able to run R
+      - Load the module to be able to run R
-      - run the R interpreter
+      - Run the R interpreter
-      - run the R command to get the list of installed R packages
+      - Run the R command to get the list of installed R packages
-      - run an R script from the command-line
+      - Run an R script from the command-line

    .. tab:: For teachers

       Teaching goals are:

+      - Learners have practiced using the documentation of your HPC cluster
       - Learners have found the module to be able to run R
       - Learners have loaded the module to be able to run R
       - Learners have run the R interpreter